vandit98/Site_realibity_prediction/SETUP.md

 ### Requirements

-- Linux, Windows, or macOS with Python ≥ 3.7
+- Linux, Windows, or macOS with Python ≥ 3.7 will be used

 ### Libraries and dependencies